"We gotta return to that feeling,

 ~ Steve Pitron [UK DJ]

-The rapid decline of the US circuit scene in the early 2000's - and the willingness of so many to embrace any new substance to lose themselves in regardless of the consequences - exposed an element of gay society that was, quite literally, partying to destruction.
+The rapid decline of the US circuit scene in the early 2000's - and the willingness of so many to embrace any new substance to lose themselves in regardless of the consequences - exposed an element of gay society that was partying to the end.

-To concerned observers, it is small consolation that many North American clubs and events that pandered to short-term greed and turned a blind eye to the rampant spread of crystal meth paid the long-term price for their negligence, nowadays playing host to dwindling crowds if they haven't been forced to close down altogether.
+To concerned observers, it is small consolation that many North American clubs and events that pandered to short-term greed and turned a blind eye to the rampant spread of crystal meth paid the long-term price, playing host to dwindling crowds if they weren't forced to close down altogether.
 However, a sea breeze of change became increasingly discernable from around 2005, as the circuit showed signs of returning to its fun-loving, spirited origins...